geekxingyun/smart-mybatis3/README.md

 What will happen?

-only need three line, and you can do this:
+only need six line, and you can do this:

 auto create a IDaoInterface,